Obamacare Repeal Threatens A Health Benefit Popular In Coal Country

 If the ACA is repealed without a replacement, cases that were approved after the ACA went into effect could be reopened, leaving the miner or survivor vulnerable to losing the benefits.
 And, the burden of proof may shift again, making it difficult for applicants to qualify.

 Earlier this month, both the House and the Senate introduced resolutions to preserve the Byrd Amendments from a broader ACA repeal.
-Rep. Evan Jenkins (R-W.Va.), an ACA opponent, introduced the measure in the House.
+Rep. Evan Jenkins , R-W.Va., an ACA opponent, introduced the measure in the House.

 "I am a firm believer that Obamacare is already in a death spiral and desperately needs to be fixed," Jenkins says.
 "While we are going to work to improve our health care system, I feel strongly about my resolution to make sure that the presumption relating to black lung is contained in whatever is the end product of this work this year."